appium/appium/docs/running-tests.md

 that contains the `.app` package that you'll need to communicate with the Appium server.

+If you want, you can zip up the .app directory into a .zip file!
+Appium will unpack it for you.
+Nice if you're not using Appium locally.

 <a name="prep-android"></a>Preparing your app for test (Android)
 ------
+Nothing in particular needs to be done to run your .apk using Appium.
+If you want to zip it up, you can.

 <a name="run-ios"></a>Running your test app with Appium (iOS)
 ------